magento/devdocs/src/guides/v2.3/comp-mgr/upgrade-best-practices.md

 *  Review the [Upgrade plan checklist](https://support.magento.com/hc/en-us/articles/360057968951) for {{site.data.var.ee}} to help you plan for your upgrade.

 *  Plan for upgrades at the beginning of the year.
 You will need to book a budget and resources to complete each upgrade.
-Use the upgrade cost estimation described above as a guide.
 Remember, the upgrade effort might vary significantly from project to project.
 Use your experiences and knowledge to make a plan as accurate as possible.

 *  If your upgrades are taking more effort than what we describe here, we recommend you audit your project and make adjustments to your environment to reduce the long-term maintenance.